thedogwiththedataonit/agent-chat-starter/README.md

 - ✅ Word wrapping: `wordBreak: 'break-word'`
 - ✅ No fixed widths on buttons
 - ✅ Proper padding calculations

+### Email Sending

+Once an email is generated, you can send it directly using the **Send Email** button in the email preview:

+1. **Click "Send Email"** in the viewport header
+2. **Fill in the form**:
+   - From: Your verified email (use `onboarding@resend.dev` for testing)
+   - To: Recipient email(s) (comma-separated for multiple)
+   - Reply-To: Optional reply address
+   - Subject: Email subject line
+3. **Click Send** - Email is sent via Resend API

+**Features**:
+- ✅ Renders React Email to production-ready HTML
+- ✅ Works across all email clients (Gmail, Outlook, etc.)
+- ✅ Real-time success/error feedback
+- ✅ Supports multiple recipients
+- ✅ Validates email addresses
+- ✅ Helpful error messages for common issues

 ## 🖼️ AI Image Generation